gingerbeardman/gingerbeardman.github.io/_posts/2021-07-14-image-table-animated-gif.md

 ## Solution

-Below are the cores of both scripts, be sure to grab the Gist versions as they have error checking and "help" usage display.
+Below are both scripts, be sure to grab the Gist versions as they have error checking and "help" usage display.

 ### Convert image table to Animated GIF